 Planting up your hanging basket

-- Make three cuts at soil level, 2cm (0.75in) across, through the liner.
+If planting on the sides make three cuts at soil level, 2cm (0.75in) across, through the liner.

-- Fill two thirds of the basket with compost and repeat step 4.
+Fill two thirds of the basket with compost and repeat step 4.

-- Add more compost until it is within a few centimetres of the rim and finish by planting the top of the basket.
+Add more compost until it is within a few centimetres of the rim and finish by planting the top of the basket.

-- Water well and put in a light, frost free place until it is ready to go outside in late May.
+Water well and put in a light, frost free place until it is ready to go outside in late May.

 Looking after you hanging basket

 The large amount of plants in a basket means it can dry out quickly, so water daily or even twice a day during warm weather.